Azure-Samples/aoai-realtime-audio-sdk/samples/middle-tier/spring-boot/README.md

 ### Intellij

-Find the `bootRun` task in the gradle task panel:
+Find the `bootRun` task in the gradle task panel and run it:

 ![alt text](gradle-task-panel.png)

+If you have setup a `.env` file in the root of the project, `application->bootRun` should launch the application with the values you've specified.

-Once you have found the right gradle task `application->bootRun` modify the configuration like shown in the image:
+Alternatively, if you prefer not having a `.env` file, modify the IDE's launch configuration like shown in the image:

 ![alt text](run-config.png)